Przewalski's horse: Assisted reproduction and cloning

 In the earlier decades of captivity, the insular breeding by individual zoos led to inbreeding and reduced fertility.
 In 1979, several American zoos began a collaborative breeding-exchange program to maximize genetic diversity.
 Recent advances in equine reproductive science have also been used to preserve and expand the gene pool.
 Scientists at the Smithsonian Institution's National Zoo successfully reversed a vasectomy on a Przewalski horse in 2007—the first operation of its kind on this species, and possibly the first ever on any endangered species.
 While normally, a vasectomy may be performed on an endangered animal under limited circumstances, particularly if an individual has already produced many offspring and its genes are overrepresented in the population, scientists realized the animal in question was one of the most genetically valuable Przewalski's horses in the North American breeding program.
 The first birth by artificial insemination occurred on 27 July 2013 at the Smithsonian Conservation Biology Institute.

-In 2020, the first cloned Przewalski's horse was born, the result of a collaboration between San Diego Zoo Global, ViaGen Equine and Revive & Restore.
+In 2020, the first cloned Przewalski's horse was born, the result of a collaboration between San Diego Zoo Global, ViaGen Pets & Equine, and Revive & Restore.
 The cloning was carried out by somatic cell nuclear transfer (SCNT), whereby a viable embryo is created by transplanting the DNA-containing nucleus of a somatic cell into an immature egg cell (oocyte) that has had its nucleus removed, producing offspring genetically identical to the somatic cell donor.
 Since the oocyte used was from a domestic horse, this was an example of interspecies SCNT.

 The somatic cell donor was a Przewalski horse stallion named Kuporovic, born in the UK in 1975 and relocated three years later to the US, where he died in 1998.
 Due to concerns over the loss of genetic variation in the captive Przewalski's horse population, and in anticipation of the development of new cloning techniques, tissue from the stallion was cryopreserved at the San Diego Zoo's Frozen Zoo.
 Breeding of this individual in the 1980s had already substantially increased the genetic diversity of the captive population after he was discovered to have more unique alleles than any other horse living at the time, including otherwise lost genetic material from two of the original captive founders.
 To produce the clone, frozen skin fibroblasts were thawed, and grown in cell culture.
 An oocyte was collected from a domestic horse, and its nucleus replaced by a nucleus collected from a cultured Przewalski's horse fibroblast.
 The resulting embryo was induced to begin division.
 It was cultured until it reached the blastocyst stage, then implanted into a domestic horse surrogate mare, which carried the embryo to term and delivered a foal with the Przewalski horse DNA of the long-deceased stallion.